Globe

 • A remote employee is entitled to compensation for applicable work-related expenses such as electricity, water, telecommunication, disturbance allowance for work performed during working hours, etc.

 • A remote employee is required to inform the employer of the proposed remote work premises.
-With authorization of the remote employee and prior notice, the employer may have access to the remote work premises in order to install, maintain or retrieve any working tools and equipment, deliver or collect working materials, conduct a suitable risk assessment to identify any risk to the health and safety of the remote worker where appropriate.
+With authorization of the remote employee and prior notice, the employer may have access to the remote work premises to install, maintain or retrieve any working tools and equipment, deliver, or collect working materials, conduct a suitable risk assessment to identify any risk to the health and safety of the remote worker where appropriate.

 Mexico